Should I Strike Off or Liquidate My Company

 For instance, if a company continues to engage in business activities after being struck off, directors may face financial penalties, a ban on holding directorship, and personal liability for company debts.

-On the other hand, an investigation into a dissolved or company director or company’s affairs, may reveal evidence of fraudulent trading, wrongful trading, or misfeasance, leading to personal liability for company debts and a director disqualification of up to 15 years.
+Alternatively, an investigation into a dissolved company or its director’s affairs could uncover fraudulent or wrongful activities, leading to personal liability for debts and a director disqualification of up to 15 years.

 Distribution of Company Assets